-ACES welcomes familiar faces back and one new member to the 2021 Executive Committee.
+ACES welcomes familiar faces back and one new member to the 2021 Board of Directors.

 Vice President Samantha Enslen will be resigning her position effective at the end of April.
-The Executive Committee voted to appoint Neil Holdway to serve the second year of her vice presidential term.
+The Board of Directors voted to appoint Neil Holdway to serve the second year of her vice presidential term.

 Heather Saunders was elected to serve as Secretary, her first time in an officer position.
 Nick Jungman was re-elected to his position, Treasurer.